FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/index.md

 ![arduinoProg3](assets/arduinoProg3.png)

-TinkerCAD is very simple to use as you can use block coding to program the Arduino.
-You may have had experience in block coding with Scratch, Thunkable and Blockly Games.
-The programming environment would be very similar to those you had used before.
+TinkerCAD is very simple to use as you can use block coding to program the Arduino, and might be familiar if you have done block coding before.

 If you would like to program with text in TinkerCAD, you can also do so like this: